List of Winnie-the-Pooh characters: Mama Heffalump

 Mama Heffalump (voiced by Brenda Blethyn) is Lumpy's mother and the biggest resident of the Hundred Acre Wood.
 She first appears in Pooh's Heffalump Movie saving Roo from being trapped in a pile of logs, and later appears in episodes of My Friends Tigger & Pooh.

 Darby

-Darby (voiced by Chloë Grace Moretz in the US version and Kimberlea Berg in the UK version) is a 6-year-old feisty, imaginative and tomboyish redheaded girl who is the hostess of My Friends Tigger & Pooh.
-According but the episode "Christopher Froggin" reveals that she is Christopher Robin's best friend.
+Darby (voiced by Chloë Grace Moretz in the US version and Kimberlea Berg in the UK version) is a 6-year-old feisty, imaginative and redheaded girl who is the hostess of My Friends Tigger & Pooh.
+According to the episode "Christopher Froggin" reveals that she is Christopher Robin's best friend.
 She is the leader of the problem-solving Super Sleuths along with Tigger, Pooh and her pet puppy Buster.
 They are the only four characters to appear in every episode.
 Darby is brave, inquisitive, clever and imaginative.
 Her catchphrases are "Time to slap my cap" and "Good sleuthin', everyone!"
 For the most part, she replaced Christopher Robin, who only appeared in two episodes of My Friends Tigger & Pooh.